shadcn-ui/taxonomy/README.md

 A list of things not working right now:

 1. GitHub authentication (use email)
-2. NextAuth.js middleware (getSession not updated to work with Next.js 13)
-3. Returning `notFound()` is resulting in a linting error.

 ## Why not trpc, Turborepo, pnpm or X?